mahmudahsan/Linkedin---Simple-integration-for-your-website/README.md

 ✔ You may create authentication through linkedin api so that user don't need to register in your site

-✔ You can search profile, connection
+✔ You can search profile and build connections.

 ✔ Users can also update their status from your site using linkedin apis